HLR/HetSaul/saul-examples/README.md

 In Spatial Role Labeling, we try to find spatial relations and label spatial roles such as trajectors, landmarks, and spatial indicators in the sentence.

 6. [Part-of-Speech Tagging](src/main/scala/edu/illinois/cs/cogcomp/saulexamples/nlp/POSTagger/README.md):
 Part-of-Speech Tagging is the identification of words as nouns, verbs, adjectives, adverbs, etc.

+7. [Twitter Sentiment Analysis] (/src/main/scala/edu/illinois/cs/cogcomp/saulexamples/nlp/TwitterSentimentAnalysis/README.md):
+This example trains models for classifying twitter posts as positive, negative or neutral.
+It also includes a twitter client for real time processing of the tweets.

 * Note: Examples are under active development.